 The regular macchiato is as old as the espresso.
 It’s made in a 2:1 ratio – for 2 shots of espresso, you add 1.25 oz of steamed milk.

-The strong taste of coffee is predominating, unlike in the caramel macchiato.
+The strong taste of coffee is predominating, unlike in the caramel version.
 A regular macchiato comes in a much smaller size and contain a lot less milk.

 How the Macchiato is different (TLDR):